Terms to Know

 Advocate or Companion

-- Compass Center’s advocates serve survivors of domestic (interpersonal) violence.
+Compass Center for Women and Children’s advocates serve survivors of domestic (interpersonal) violence.

 In general, advocates/companions can help by providing a safe space for you to talk about what happened, sharing information about reporting options, helping you to seeking assistance, and accompanying you to meetings or visits at police stations, UNC-CH, the hospital, or court.
 Both OCRCC and Compass Center offer 24 hour hotlines that anyone can call at any time.
 An advocate/companion is not the same as a therapist and cannot provide professional counseling, but an advocate/companion can provide support and assistance.